-Highlight the box beside Language and press button.
+Highlight the box beside Language and press FII button.
 A drop-down menu displays the available languages.
-Highlight the desired language and press the button.
+Highlight the desired language and press the FII button.

 The box beside Version displays the software version of the DVR.
-If you enabled the NetFS function (Network menu > NetFS tab), you can download the file from the registered NetFS site.

 To upgrade the software, connect a USB device containing the upgrade package file to the DVR.
-Highlight Upgrade... and press the FI button.
-Select USB Storage or NetFS.
-If you select NetFS, select a NetFS site from the registered NetFS site list.
+Highlight Upgrade... and press the Jul button.
 The Upgrade screen appears.

 The screen displays the upgrade package file names that are available.
 The ".rui" indicates that the file is for software upgrades.

-Select the desired file and press the bill button.
-Highlighting the Install button and pressing the bill button will install the selected software package.
-Highlighting the Cancel button and pressing the bill button will close the window without upgrading the software.
+Select the desired file and press the bil button.

+Highlighting the Install button and pressing the I button will install the selected software package.
+Highlighting the Cancel button and pressing the I button will close the window without upgrading the software.
 If the upgrade package file is not installed on the DVR properly, you will get an error message.
-The system restarts automatically after completing the upgrade.